-The Bid Opening Date is specified on the bid package.
-Bid proposals must be submitted in a sealed envelope to room 105A before 11 a.m.
-(2 p.m. for construction/public works bids) of the scheduled bid opening date.
-The sealed bid envelope will include the original bid proposal with one copy of the same and any other requirement(s) specified.
+The Bid Opening Date for a formal advertised bid is specified in the bid documents.
+Bid proposals must be submitted in a sealed envelope to Purchasing in Room 105A, City Hall by the time and date specified (usually but not always before 11 a.m. for goods and services bids and 2 p.m. for construction/public works bids).
+The sealed bid envelope must include the original bid proposal with any other requirement(s) specified.

-Pre-bid Conferences and bid opening day meetings are open to the public.
-Bid openings are conducted by the Purchasing Bureau in accordance with Municipal Law 103A.
-The location of these meetings is communicated through the Purchasing Bureau.
+Pre-bid Conferences and bid openings are open to the public.
+Bid openings are conducted by Purchasing staff.
+The location of these meetings may be obtained from the Purchasing Bureau.

 Commodities Not Purchased by the City

 The City of Rochester provides the full range of municipal services typical of a large city in New York state, and therefore has to purchase a wide range of products and services.
 However, the City does not purchase certain classes of products and services, such as: aircraft and airport equipment, drugs and pharmaceuticals, hospital supplies and equipment and school/educational supplies and equipment.
 Vendors interested in providing these products and services and others not purchased directly by the City may wish to contact New York State Procurement, Monroe County Purchasing or Rochester City School District Purchasing.